Foreign policy of China: Foreign policy institutions

 The main institutions of foreign policy are the Central Foreign Affairs Commission of the Chinese Communist Party (CCP), Ministry of Foreign Affairs, the CCP International Liaison Department, and the CCP United Front Work Department.
+Generally, the head of the Foreign Affairs Commission's Office has greater authority than the Minister of Foreign Affairs.

+Historically, the People's Liberation Army had greater influence in China's foreign affairs, particularly during the early years of the PRC.
+The influence of the Ministry of Foreign Affairs within China's foreign policy establishment has increased since 2009.

 The Central Foreign Affairs Leadership Small Group (FALSG) has historically been a semi-institutional foreign policy coordination body.
 Created in 1958, it was disbanded during the Cultural Revolution and restored in 1981 as Deng Xiaoping increased the number of stakeholders involved in the development of foreign policy.
-It became a forum for the central leadership in charge of foreign policy to meet regularly with top bureaucrats to discuss priorities, achieve consensus, and prepare recommendations for the Politburo.
-It was the only standing foreign policy coordination body until the aftermath of the United States-led NATO bombing of the Chinese embassy in Belgrade, which prompted the creation of the Central National Security Leadership Small Group (NSLSG) in 2000 to coordinate national security crisis response.
+It became a forum for the central leadership in charge of foreign policy to meet regularly with top bureaucrats to discuss priorities, achieve consensus, and prepare recommendations for the CCP Politburo.
+It was the only standing foreign policy coordination body until the aftermath of the United States bombing of the Chinese embassy in Belgrade, which prompted the creation of the Central National Security Leadership Small Group (NSLSG) in 2000 to coordinate national security crisis response.
+In 2018, the FALSG was renamed as the Central Foreign Affairs Commission, which was a politically significant move because a commission ranks higher than a leading small group.

+China's media policy on foreign affairs issues is handled by the Central Leading Group for Propaganda, Ideology and Culture in consultation with the Central Foreign Affairs Commission.
+Long-term and medium-term media policies on foreign affairs matters are announced at the National Propaganda Thought Work Meetings and the annual National Conferences of Propaganda Department Directors.

-To address policy coordination on maritime issues, Hu Jintao created The Protecting Maritime Rights and Interests LSG in 2012.
+To address policy coordination on maritime issues, CCP general secretary Hu Jintao created The Protecting Maritime Rights and Interests LSG in 2012.

-In his effort to build additional institutional capacity for foreign policy coordination, Xi Jinping created the State Security Commission (SSC), which absorbed the NSLG.
-The SSC's focus is "holistic national security," and it addresses both external and internal security matters.
+In his effort to build additional institutional capacity for foreign policy coordination, Xi Jinping created the National Security Commission (NSC), which absorbed the NSLG.
+The NSC's focus is holistic national security and it addresses both external and internal security matters.
+Xi introduced the holistic security concept in 2014, which he defined as taking "the security of the people as compass, political security as its roots, economic security as its pillar, military security, cultural security, and cultural security as its protections, and that relies on the promotion of international security."

+Although various actors in the Chinese party-state contest foreign policy decision making, Chinese foreign policy is overwhelmingly top-down in decision-making and implementation.

+China traditionally operates separate tracks of government-to-government and party-to-party relations, the latter for example via the CCP's International Liaison Department.

+On security issues, China generally prioritizes military-to-military exchanges.
+China typically views military personnel as more effective interlocutors on security matters than civil personnel.